 I’ve blogged lots about balance as it relates to mental challenges.
 I’ve blogged about cancer and mental health.
-I’ve never blogged about MS but I have donated to it.
-It’s one of those diseases that isn’t obvious when you look at someone so unless you get to know them you don’t even realize what struggles they go through.
+I’ve never blogged about Continue reading “Balance Challenges “

 Last night’s rain preempted a gravel bike ride, that would have pushed me hard, with two friends who have inspired me.
 They have been, in turn, inspired by two friends.